sangupta/dry-redis/README.md

 # Dry Redis

 [![Build Status](https://travis-ci.org/sangupta/dry-redis.svg?branch=master)](https://travis-ci.org/sangupta/dry-redis)
 [![Coverage Status](https://coveralls.io/repos/github/sangupta/dry-redis/badge.svg?branch=master)](https://coveralls.io/github/sangupta/dry-redis?branch=master)
 [![Maven Version](https://maven-badges.herokuapp.com/maven-central/com.sangupta/dryredis/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.sangupta/dryredis)

 Pure-Java in-memory implementation to `Redis` that makes testing with `Redis` super-easy via the use of [dry-run](https://github.com/sangupta/dry-run) library project.
-The objective is to at-par with all commands that `Redis` supports.
+The objective is to at-par with all commands that `Redis` supports. `dry-redis` can also be used to replace `Redis` during development phase, to be an embedded in-memory implementation so that you need not run `Redis` everytime.

 The library is tested on the following JDK versions: